Our law firm is handling baby food autism lawsuits in all 50 states.

 In October 2019, a non-profit organization called Happy Babies Bright Futures (“HBBF”), published a report with the results of extensive testing performed on 168 different baby foods sold on the U.S. market.
 The HBBF report found that over 90% of the tested products were contaminated with arsenic, lead, cadmium, and mercury.
 All but nine of 168 baby foods contained at least one of these metals and most contained more than one.

-Specifically, the HBBF report identified “puffs and other snacks made with rice flour”, “teething biscuits and rice rusks”, “infant rice cereal”, “an apple, pear, grape, and other fruit juices”, and “carrots and sweet potatoes” manufactured by baby food companies as particularly high in the toxic metals.
+Specifically, the HBBF report identified “puffs and other snacks made with rice flour,” “teething biscuits and rice rusks,” “infant rice cereal,” “an apple, pear, grape, and other fruit juice,” and “carrots and sweet potatoes” manufactured by baby food companies as particularly high in toxic metals.

-This report kicked off concerns about heavy metals and baby food that ultimately led to the baby food autism lawsuits.
+This report sparked concerns about heavy metals in baby food, which ultimately led to the baby food autism lawsuits.

 Congressional Report Confirms Findings of Toxic Heavy Metals in Baby Food